 A church that reaches out – From its earliest days, Memorial was a church that has gone beyond the needs of its own members.
 Whether it was reaching out to university students far from home or to people living on the other side of the world, Memorial looked outward.

 One of the earliest organizations in the church was the Mary Vornholt Missionary Society, started in 1921.
 Three young women from Memorial went to Japan as missionaries in the 1920s – Louise and Aurelia Bolliger and Elizabeth Suess – and Louise died in service there.
+(You can read more about these early missionaries here.)
 The Women’s Guild in the 1940s and 1950s gave special attention to the Indian missions in northern Wisconsin and helped support Sunburst orphanage in Neilsville.
 The Sewing Guild made lap robes to help provide warmth at institutions in the Madison area.

 This impulse to reach out has remained strong over the years, working with Vietnamese immigrant families in the late 1970s and early 1980s, a trip to South Carolina in 1990 to build a Habitat House or work trips to Back Bay Mission in Bilxoi, Mississippi in more recent years.
 In 2003, we formed a partnership with Christmas Lutheran Church in Bethlehem and sent several delegations to Israel/Palestine.